informatik-mannheim/cmg-ss2025/README.md

 #### b. **User Management Provider (Internal)**

-- The only service allowed to call the `/login` endpoint.
+- The only service allowed to call the `/auth/login` endpoint.
-- Uses `client_credentials` flow to obtain JWT.
+- Uses `client_id.client_secret` flow to obtain JWT.
 - Role-based access ensures only the provider can manage users.

 #### c. **Other Internal Services**